UNamurCSFaculty/2324_INFOM126_GROUPE_06/contributing.md

 ### Submit a Pull Request (PR)
 Once you have completed your changes and the local tests pass, submit a pull request to the main repository.
 Please, do only focus on your own features.
 Don't try to change minimal styling issue to minimize the changes by pr.
+Therefore, we request that a large task be broken down into subtasks.

 ### Reviewers
 Your PR will be assigned to one or more reviewers.
 They will carefully examine your code for adherence to coding standards, correctness, and other best practices.